Kristina01111000/Drws_site/README.md

 - Get the blurb for the 4 element magazine slide and add it to the slide -> emailed him about it

 1/11
-- Write text on the starburst for the 40QQ
-- “Learn about  your holistic balance” -> brainstorm good text for the starburst
 - Add the 40qq page back to the homepage, and to the header, and the menu
 - Make text changes to the 40 and 80 QQ when it gets back
 - connect the get out app page to the rest of the site